ohdsi-studies/StudyRepoTemplate/README.md

 When initiating a repository, please copy this file, rename it to 'README.md', and fill in the fields as appropriate.

-The information in the repository README file will be used to update the [list of OHDSI research studies](https://www.ohdsi.org/network-research-studies/), so it is important to fill in the template accurately, and keep it up-to-date.
+The information in the repository README file will be used to automatically update the [list of OHDSI research studies](https://data.ohdsi.org/OhdsiStudies/), so it is important to fill in the template accurately, and keep it up-to-date.

 ## Elements in the README template